A Guide to a Safe Thanksgiving Dinner for Dogs

 Dog Treats for Thanksgiving Dessert!

 End your dog's Thanksgiving meal on a sweet note with any number of delicious CBD treats for dogs.
-A crunchy peanut butter flavored treat is a perfect dessert choice to top off your dog’s Thanksgiving meal.
+A tasty probiotic chew is a perfect dessert choice to top off your dog’s Thanksgiving meal.

 Another option would be to make some homemade CBD treats for dogs while you’re baking your pumpkin pie or other Thanksgiving desserts.
 You can incorporate canned pumpkin, baked sweet potato, or even frozen yogurt into your pet’s Thanksgiving CBD dessert.